 It ranked well below the usual level for Home & Kitchen before the surge — breakouts from obscurity tend to last; bumps on already-popular items tend to revert.

-Data estimate, not a guarantee.
-On high-confidence calls like this one, Scryup is right about 3 of 5 times (base rate: ~1 in 3).
+A prediction from data analysis, not a guarantee.
+On high-confidence calls like this one, Scryup is right about 7 in 10 times (base rate: ~1 in 3).
 Not sourcing advice.

 That report is a taste of the engine.
 Scryup — the tool we're building — never stops working for you.

-Paste any product, get the keeper-or-dud call in seconds — as many as you want.
-No 24-hour wait, no squinting at Keepa charts.
+Paste any product, get the data-backed keeper-or-dud call in seconds — as many as you want.
+No 24–48-hour wait, no squinting at Keepa charts.

 Track the products you hold or have your eye on.
 We ping you the moment one surges, and warn you when a winner starts to fade — while there's still time to sell off ahead of the storage fees.

-The products surging in your categories that will last — plus a do-not-chase list — surfaced before the crowd piles in.
+The trends in your categories our data says will last — plus a do-not-chase list — surfaced before the crowd piles in.

-Stock the winners.
-Skip the fads.
+Stock the keepers.
+Skip the duds.
 Stop getting caught with dead stock.
-Founding members get the free report now — and early access to each piece as it goes live.
+Founding members get the free report now, early access to each piece as it goes live — and 50% off their first year of the paid tool.
+Claim one of the 50 founding reports →

-Every other tool either shows you a chart and makes you guess, or promises "winning products" and never says how often it's wrong.
+Other tools either show you a chart and make you guess, or promise "winning products" and never say how often they're wrong.
 We do the opposite.

 We make a real forward call — sustain or fade, over a defined window — not a vague score.

 We tested it on data the model had never seen.
-On our highest-confidence calls, we're right about 3 out of 5 times — against a base rate where only 1 in 3 surges lasts.
-Better odds, honestly stated.
+On hundreds of high-confidence calls held out from training, we're right about 7 in 10 times, against a base rate where only 1 in 3 trends lasts.